jubayer98/Android-App-Protibaadi/README.md

 ✓ On that emergency message and Facebook status a GPS location send via a Google Maps URL, so it will be easier to find out the victims’ current location by pressing the link.

+here I only added the apk file because of it is a confidential project.
+If you like to collaborate it then mail me at jubayer98@gmail.com